-We also list the final pH of our wines on the label, and these two parameters, the Color Index and pH are essential to evaluate objectively a red wine's quality.
-One reason high pH is a problem, is that the higher the pH, the more sulfites are necessary to preserve the wine.
+We also list the final pH of our wines on the label.
+These two parameters, the Color Index, and pH are essential to evaluate objectively a red wine's quality.
 The main reason that a wine's pH should be optimal from primary fermentation through bottling, is that acidity inhibits spoilage organisms.
 It amazes me that unlike reviewers of cars, or electronics, wine critics take no measurements, and yet make pronouncements about a wine's quality or longevity.
 You can't taste pH.

 The Color Index and Solar Activity

 Does solar UV light, which is elevated in the Sun's output when solar activity is high, have an impact on red wine quality?